Biocomputing-Teaching/Data-Science-with-Python/intro.md

 # Data Science with Python jupyter book

-This is a jupyter book that contains the main contents of a course on `Data Science with Python`.
+This is the jupyter book of the github repo `Data Science with Python`.
 Contents of this course are used in the study abroad subject with the same name at the [Faculty of Sciences, Technology and Engineering](https://mon.uvic.cat/fcte/) at the [UVic-UCC](https://www.uvic.cat).

 ## Theory